riccardoobassoo02-star/riccardoobassoo02-star/README.md

 ## Goals

-Looking for a **summer 2026 internship/student assistan position** in energy trading, quantitative market analysis, or project finance — ideally in Europe.
+Looking for a **summer 2026 internship/student assistant position** in energy trading, quantitative market analysis, or project finance — ideally in Europe.

 Long-term, I want to work at the intersection of energy markets and the energy transition, eventually developing clean energy projects independently.